 - Altered sensation in the nipple, areolae and breast

-- A very small risk of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)
+- Minimal risk of Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL)

 After the breast implant replacement operation, the patient will return to the ward to recover.
 During this time, the medical team will monitor them and make sure they are comfortable.
 If patients have had a general anaesthetic, it may take some time for this to wear off.
 As a result, they may feel drowsy or sleepy.
 The medical team will regularly check-up and make sure any symptoms such as pain or sickness are well controlled.

-The length of time patients will be required to stay in the hospital will depend on how long the surgery took, any pre-existing medical conditions or if there were any complications during or after the procedure.
-During the consultation, the surgeon will discuss when they expect the patient to be able to return home.
-Often this is on the same day as surgery but some patients will spend up to two days in hospital after a breast implant replacement procedure.
+The length of time patients are required to stay in the hospital will depend on how long the surgery took, any pre-existing medical conditions or if there were any complications during or after the procedure.
+During the consultation, the surgeon will discuss when they expect the patient to return home.
+Often this is on the same day as surgery, but some patients will spend up to two days in hospital after a breast implant replacement procedure.

 Patients will not be able to drive for some time after the surgery due to the general anaesthetic and post-operative discomfort.
 It is important that patients follow the specific instructions that your surgeon gives you about driving.

-A follow-up appointment will be arranged for approximately 2 weeks after the breast implant replacement operation.
+A follow-up appointment will be scheduled for approximately 2 weeks after the breast implant replacement operation.
 This appointment allows the surgeon to monitor recovery and make sure that the incisions are healing well.

 After having a breast implant revision procedure, the breasts are likely to feel quite sensitive and sore.
 As a result, the surgeon may advise wearing a supportive bra during the first 2-5 weeks after the breast implant replacement procedure.

-The surgeon will give you specific instructions regarding showering and washing.
+The surgeon will give specific instructions regarding showering and washing.
 Patients may not be able to have a shower or get the treatment area wet for several days after the procedure.
-Once you are able to shower again, it’s important to consider that you may find it more difficult to wash and you may need some help with this.
+Once patients can shower again, it’s important to consider that patients may find it more difficult to wash, and may need some help with this.

-How soon you can return to exercise and activities will largely depend on how physically demanding they are.
-For the first three weeks, it is suggested that you avoid all sport and physical activities and focus solely on your recovery.
-It is important that you give your body time to heal and recover.
-During this initial recovery time, aerobic activities can cause swelling and slow down your progress and healing.
-After the third week, you may be able to do light physical activity, such as cycling.
-Once it has been six weeks since the operation, you should be able to resume your normal exercise and activities.
-Again, your surgeon will give you specific timeframes that you should follow.
+How soon patients can return to exercise and activities will largely depend on how physically demanding they are.
+For the first three weeks, it is suggested that patients avoid all sport and physical activities and focus solely on their recovery.
+It is important that patients give their body time to heal and recover.
+During this initial recovery time, aerobic activities can cause swelling and slow down the progress and healing.
+After the third week, patients may be able to do light physical activity, such as cycling.
+Once it has been six weeks since the operation, patients should be able to resume their normal exercise and activities.
+Again, the surgeon will give specific timeframes that patients should follow.

-After having your surgery, it is important that you follow your surgeon’s advice on how to care for the surgical wounds and any scars.
+After having the surgery, it is important that patients follow their surgeon’s advice on how to care for the surgical wounds and any scars.
 This will help ensure the best possible cosmetic result from the operation.
-When it comes to scar care, your surgeon may recommend the following techniques to help reduce scarring:
+When it comes to scar care, the surgeon may recommend the following techniques to help reduce scarring: